adamwhiles/certranker-scraper/readme.md

 # Microsoft Certification Scraper

-This Python script uses Selenium and the Edge driver to scrape information about Microsoft certifications and uploads it into a Cosmos DB.
+This Python script uses Selenium and the Edge driver to scrape information about Microsoft exams and then use the OpenAI API to generate a short description for each exam.
+Once everything is collected it is uploaded into Cosmos DB.

-- Cosmos DB portion is still in progress

 ## Prerequisites